Military Licensing

 -

-Obtain an Original Driver License/ID
+Original Nevada License/ID

-Obtain an Original Driver License/ID
+Original Nevada License/ID

 Application requirements for an original Nevada driver license are no different for military members than for non-military.
 You must visit a DMV Office to obtain an original license.
 See: